-Another thing we do, is leave the grass clippings on your lawn to help restore nutrients in the dirt.
+Another thing we do is leaving the grass clippings on your lawn to help restore nutrients in the dirt.
 We also train all of our professionals to mow in straight lines and to trim the yard with every mowing session.

 As you can see, there is a lot more to caring for your lawn than filling up the mower with gas and doing a few rounds in your yard.
 To have the healthiest, most vibrant lawn on the block, make sure your lawn is fed, hydrated, and cut to the right length.

-Don’t have time to care for your lawn like it deserves?
+Don’t have time to care for your lawn as it deserves?
 Contact Go Greener for your free quote!